bbelderbos/bbelderbos.github.io/certifications.md

 ---

-## More info about the courses I completed at O'Reilly
+## More info about the courses I completed at OReilly

 ### Android 1: Introduction to Mobile Application Development